Women in the Maldives

 The status of Women in the Maldives was traditionally fairly high, as attested to in part by the existence of four Sultanas.

 Dress rules

-Although the majority of Maldivian today women wear the veil, this is a phenomenon experienced in the past two decades or so, possibly as a response to increased religious conservatism.
+Although the majority of Maldivian women today wear a veil or what is commonly known as a hijab, this is a recent starting in the mid 2000s, possibly as a response to increased religious awareness.

-There are no official laws in the Constitution of the Maldives that require women to cover their heads, but since the early 21st-century Maldivian women has commonly wore a hijab and niqab in public.
+There are no official laws in the Constitution of the Maldives that require women to cover their heads, but since the early 21st century Maldivian women have commonly worn hijabs and niqabs when in public.